 Advantages of Customer-driven Design

 Create a culture around your customers and their needs.
-This does not end with just offering great customer service; rather it talks more about customer experience right from the day they learn about your brand, their buying experience and their journey with you throughout.
+This does not end with just offering great customer service; rather it talks more about customer experience right from the day they learn about your brand, their buying experience, and their journey with you throughout.
 Customers become the core of your business.
 Be open to any conceivable idea.

 Let us consider a simple product Bicycle (Co-created by brands and consumers)

 The first bicycle was designed by German Baron Karl von Drais, a civil servant to the Grand Duke of Baden in Germany, back in1817.
-Drais patented this design in 1818 and made it commercially available by nicknaming it as dandy horse.
+Drais patented this design in 1818 and made it commercially available by nicknaming it as a dandy horse.
 Several variants were designed as which included; Boneshaker; The Phantom; The high wheel bicycle; English-3 speed etc. Eventually, the famous mountain bike came into existence in 1970.

 Tell us what do you want; we will create

 Back in 1990, the National Bicycle Industrial Company Ltd in Kokubu, Japan took the lead in creating a world of mass-produced diversity.
 This bicycle company initiated made-to-order bicycles on an assembly line, each fitted to a customer’s measurements and preferences and delivered within two weeks.
-The line then offered 11,231,862 variations, at prices barely few percentages higher than the ready-made models.
+The line then offered 11,231,862 variations, at prices barely a few percentages higher than the ready-made models.
 Koji Nishikawa, national’s sales manager reportedly said, “Our idea was to make a separate model for every customer.”
 The company boldly lined up for the new era for being customer-driven.

-Result: Flexible manufacturing, customized products, satisfied customers, better market place, and above all a close tie up between the brand and the customers.
+Result: Flexible manufacturing, customized products, satisfied customers, better market place, and above all a close tie-up between the brand and the customers.